Success Story: Meet Lindsay

 I now make my decisions based on their holistic health benefits, not whether or not they’ll make me “lose or gain weight.”

 These ladies are exactly that: ladies, who know how to approach female fat loss because they live it each day.
 The approach Jenn and Leslie Ann preach is simple and straight-forward.
 There are no bells or whistles.
 There’s no “get shredded quick” scheme, or “eat this, not that” mantra.
 It’s just bare-bones, basic human mechanics: eat to perform, eat to fuel, eat to feel good, and exercise in a way to which your body will actually respond.
 Make real and tangible goals, and build your fortress to achieve them!

 Lindsay, the Fat Loss Foodies team is SO proud of you and we're thrilled to share your story here on the FLF blog!
 This is our favorite part of what we do as trainers and coaches: watching women unlock their hidden potential to change their own lives and the lives of others.

-If you're reading Lindsay's story and want to learn more about working with Fat Loss Foodies, join our email list by clicking the button below, or send an email to LeslieAnn@FatLossFoodies.com.
-In addition to our signature 4-week program, Fat Loss Cooking School, we also take a limited number of one-on-one coaching clients.
+If you're reading Lindsay's story and want to learn more about how to get results with Fat Loss Foodies, join our email list by clicking the button below.
+While we no longer offer 1:1 coaching, our signature 4-week program, Fat Loss Cooking School, runs four times a year.
+You can learn more about FLCS here.